-He retired to Edinburgh, became a vice-admiral on 14 February 1799, an admiral on 9 November 1805, and died at Edinburgh on 6 April 1809.
+He did not see any further service and retired to Edinburgh whilst making the occasional visit to Bath.
+He became a vice-admiral on 14 February 1799, an admiral on 9 November 1805, and died at Edinburgh on 6 April 1809.

 Bazely married Amelia Waddington, who died in 1769 having borne him two sons, Henry and John, who both served in the Navy.

 During the early part of his career Bazely enjoyed the patronage of Vice-Admiral Sir Joshua Rowley.
 He was one of the chief mourners at Admiral Palliser’s funeral in 1796.